-A passage is a morphologic feature of a cave: a tunnel-like structure, with about the same height and with for some elongation.
-At the first this seems to be a strange idea, that nature would produce such a special form of a hollow.
+A passage is a morphological feature of a cave: a tunnel-like structure, with about the same height and width for some elongation.
+At the first this seems to be a strange idea, that nature would produce such a special form of a natural hollow.
 But as a matter of fact, passages are the common thing, not the special.
 That is a result of the way most caves are formed.
 Karst caves are often formed or at least altered by underground rivers.
 Those rivers work more or less the same way all along their underground bed.
 The result is a gorge-like passage with similar erosional forms as above ground gorges.

 Actually it is impossible to make a ranking based on three dimensions.
 There may be one passage which is wider, another one which is higher, so which one is the biggest?
 And it gets more complicated if you add the length, is a long but small passage bigger than a huge and very short one?
 The solution could be to multiply all three values to get the volume.
 Unfortunately this number would be extremely inaccurate as the cave passage has a rather complex form.
 As a result there is actually no way to compare passages unless one is bigger in all three dimensions.

 The discussion on the "biggest cave" was actually started by National Geographic, who published an article titled "the biggest cave of the world" on Hang Son Doong.
 They never explained how the did the comparison, even the dimensions were vague, estimated by the photographer or based on early raw survey data.
 The British team which explored the cave has published more accurate numbers after their second expedition which are less enthusiastic.